abdulsalamIshaq/webhook-manager/README.md

 getDrivers(): { [name: string]: WebhookInterface }
 ```
 ## WebhookInterface
-Any driver that need to be register need to implement the WebhookInterface
+All webhook driver is required to implement the WebhookInterface and it has one property and two method
+1. path
+2. validate()
+3. process()
 ```
 interface WebhookInterface {
     path: string;